 5. Cathedral Rock, Yosemite, Carleton Watkins, 1861.

 Yosemite National Park is one of the most beautiful places on the Earth, and since 1864 it is protected by the law, thanks to President Abraham Lincoln.
-The set of 130 photos, made by Carleton Watkins during his visit to this fantastic mountain range.
-Park was already used as a resort, and these photos were bought by Senator John Conness, who was one who started the protection campaign of the area.
+The set of 130 historical photos, made by Carleton Watkins during his visit to this fantastic mountain range.
+Park was already used as a resort, and these photos were bought by Senator John Conness, who started the protection campaign of the area.
 Thankfully to this preservation bill, we have the opportunity to see the Yosemite nature as it was centuries ago.

 Yosemite was Watkins’ favorite objects, and he did a lot for its popularisation.
 Even now, his photos are attractive and inspiring to visit Yosemite, and this environmental-friendly tendency also supported the Yosemite Grant.
 In regard, one of Yosemite’s peaks was named Mount Watkins.